gavasques/PROFIT-TITAN/replit.md

 - **Credential validation system** to test connections before saving accounts
 - **Error handling and retry logic** for robust API integrations

+### Sandbox Mode Implementation (January 2025)
+- **Sandbox environment configured** for testing with Amazon SP-API development credentials
+- **Amazon Brazil account connected** (BEKZA, A2T1SY156TAAGD, A2Q3Y263D00KWC) successfully
+- **Database structure corrected** with missing columns (sku, image_url) added
+- **Sample data creation** implemented for testing without real API calls
+- **Connection testing adapted** for sandbox environment

-The system now supports complete Amazon seller data integration and is ready for production use with real Amazon accounts.
+The system now supports both sandbox testing and is ready for production use with real Amazon accounts.

 The system is designed to be deployed on Replit's infrastructure but can be adapted for other hosting environments with minimal configuration changes.
 The architecture supports horizontal scaling through database connection pooling and stateless API design.